danskernesdigitalebibliotek/dpl-react/README.md

 ### Naive app mount

-So let's say you wanted to make use of an application in Drupal, WordPress etc.
+So let's say you wanted to make use of an application within an existing HTML page such as what might be generated serverside by platforms like Drupal, WordPress etc.

-A simple naive example of the required artifacts needed looks like this:
+For this use case you should download the `dist.zip` package from [the latest release of the project](/danskernesdigitalebibliotek/ddb-react/releases/latest) and unzip somewhere within the web root of your project.
+The package contains a set of artifacts needed to use one or more applications within an HTML page.

 <details>
   <summary>HTML Example</summary>

+A simple example of the required artifacts and how they are used looks like this:

 ```html
 <!DOCTYPE html>